Sega’s VR Agent Now In Production

 arcadehero February 21, 2022 2

 While Sega has often experimented with new technologies in the arcade, Virtual Reality has not really been one of them.
-They did test out a VR concept in the 90s called TecWar/NetMerc but that was ultimately canceled due in part to production issues with the Model 1 board at the time.
-This past IAAPA however, Sega finally took the plunge with their first VR arcade piece, VR Agent.
+They did test out a VR concept in the 90s called TecWar/NetMerc, but the wider release of that outside flagship Sega locations was shelved, due in part to production issues with the Model 1 board at the time.
+This past IAAPA however, Sega Amusements finally took the plunge with their first VR arcade piece, VR Agent.
 As of now, the game is officially in production, meaning that ordered units will soon be in arcade locations interested in adding one to their location.

 I had seen a price for this a couple of months back where it was around $35k, but that might have changed, and there are always variances between distributors.
 Still, for VR arcade games, that’s pretty competitive given where other games cost right now.
 As for where you’ll find it, that’s always hard to say but it is a piece made for FECs that can afford such things, so we’ll have to see if the likes of Dave & Busters and Round1USA add this to their selections.